SalishSeaCast/SOG-forcing/rivers/README.txt

 historic timeseries.

 MEGAN'S RI data Aug 2009

 Wannock_historic.txt is the river data from Wannock River from 1966/01/01 to 2009/01/31.
 Data received from Environment Canada - River Discharge Data station 08FA007.

+	   Doug's Notes on Reformatting Wannock River Data 21-Nov-2009

+Formatting in Wannock_historic.txt file was adjusted to make year, month, and day fields integers, so that it can be read by SOG compiled with g95.
+The commands to do the reformatting are:

+    $ ../formatDataFile.py "%i %i %i %e" < Wannock_historic.txt > spam
+    $ mv spam Wannock_historic.txt

 # end of file